open-telemetry/opentelemetry-operator/docs/api.md

-If the affinity requirements specified by this field are not met at scheduling time, the pod will no
+If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.

 <table>
     <thead>